Reed–Muller code

 Reed–Muller codes are error-correcting codes that are used in wireless communications applications, particularly in deep-space communication.
 Moreover, the proposed 5G standard relies on the closely related polar codes for error correction in the control channel.
 Due to their favorable theoretical and mathematical properties, Reed–Muller codes have also been extensively studied in theoretical computer science.
+For example, they have been shown to asymptotically achieve Shannon capacity on symmetric memoryless channels.

 Reed–Muller codes generalize the Reed–Solomon codes and the Walsh–Hadamard code.
 Reed–Muller codes are linear block codes that are locally testable, locally decodable, and list decodable.
 These properties make them particularly useful in the design of probabilistically checkable proofs.